pmem/pmdk/doc/libpmemblk/pmemblk_create.3.md

 The **pmemblk_close**() function returns no value.

-_UW(pmemblk_check)0 returns 1 if the memory pool is found to be consistent.
+_UW(pmemblk_check) returns 1 if the memory pool is found to be consistent.
 If the check is successfully performed but the pool is found to be inconsistent, _UW(pmemblk_check) returns 0.
 This includes the case where *bsize* is non-zero and does not match the block size given when the pool was created.
 If the